Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it refers to dishonest or criminal behavior.
-The phrase is figurative, as it does not involve literal play.
+The idiom is figurative, as it does not involve literal play.

 Origin: